MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VIII-Agricultural-Marketing-Service-Federal-Grain-Inspection-Service-Fair-Trade-Practices-Program-Department-Agriculture/subchapter-A-Federal-Grain-Inspection/part-810-Official-United-States-Standards-Grain/subpart-B-United-States-Standards-Barley/subjectgroup-ECFR063c1a9c39f51e8-Terms-Defined/section-810.202.md

 (a) *Black barley.* Barley with black hulls.

-(b) *Broken kernels.* Barley with more than1/4 of the kernel removed.
+(b) *Broken kernels.* Barley with more than 1/4 of the kernel removed.

 (c) *Classes.* There are two classes of barley: Malting barley and Barley.